Dec 2, 2020

 • Pulse Web Client: From the Web client, you can access most of the Pulse features such as Live Monitoring, Documentation, Migration, Change Tracking and Reports.

-• Pulse Explorer: It is a new Web client powered by Kibana to explore and visualize Pulse data.
+• Pulse Explorer: It is a new Web client powered by Opensearch Dashboard to explore and visualize Pulse data.

 Where to install Pulse?